muhme/joomla-branches-tester/README.md

 Alright, alright, apologies to those who enjoyed the whimsical writing style, but now it's time to dive into the technical depths.
 Let's transition from the cozy, magical universe into the world of technical documentation, where we'll explore the numerous options, parameters, and configurations that power this experience ...

 ## Software Architecture
-All **used** Joomla development branches, representing different Joomla versions, run in parallel in a [Docker](https://www.docker.com/) container environment. **Used** Joomla development branches refer to the GitHub [joomla-cms](https://github.com/joomla/joomla-cms) repository, including default, active, and stale branches.
-Use one, multiple, or all branches for:
+Within [Docker](https://www.docker.com/) container environment you are able to:
+* Use almost 300 different Joomla versions, based on the Git development branches or Git tags (Joomla 3.9.0 ...
+6.0-dev).
+* Running one Joomla version or multiple Joomla versions in parallel.
 * Manual testing, including database inspections and email verifications.
 * Running [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System)
   with [Cypress](https://www.cypress.io/) in interactive mode (GUI) or automated mode (headless or with noVNC).
 * Executing unit tests, verifying coding standards, and checking CSS styles and JavaScript standards, just like Drone.
 * Automated [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) installation.
 * Apply pull requests (PR) from Git repositories `joomla-cms`, `joomla-cypress` and `joomla-framework/database`.
-* Switching between 10 database variants (MySQL, MariaDB, or PostgreSQL, and the two database drivers:
+* Switching between 8 database variants (MySQL, MariaDB, or PostgreSQL, and the two database drivers:
   MySQLi or PHP Data Objects, and the option to use Unix sockets, instead of TCP host).
-* Switching between PHP versions (8.1, 8.2, or 8.3).
+* Switching between PHP versions (PHP 5.6 ...
+8.3).
 * Installing Joomla from a cloned 'joomla-cms' Git repository.
 * Grafting a Joomla package onto a development branch.
 * Using Xdebug for PHP debugging.